 Treatment normally lasts for 8-12 weeks, with maintenance afterwards to prevent relapse.
 For those with higher gas levels, the treatment may take longer.
 Old habits are usually re-assessed and long term strategies are used to prevent relapse.
-Most people don’t need to stay on the restricted SIBO diet, they can usually re-introduce different foods.
+Most people don’t need to stay on the restricted SIBO diet, they can usually re-introduce different foods in a mindful way.

-Realistically, it can take a good 3-6 months to clear SIBO and find sustainable relief.
+Realistically, it can take a good 3-6 months to clear SIBO and find sustained relief.
 So, don’t expect to have a few appointments and be cured!

 During treatment, there can be a change in digestive function due to the change in diet and also from die-off of the bacteria, which release endotoxins which can overwhelm the liver.

 In some cases, a repeat round of antimicrobials is required, especially if there’s a high level of methane - because this means both hydrogen and methane are an issue and therefore treatment will take longer.

-Some people will need to undertake a course of antimicrobials twice a year if they have autoimmune damage to the Migrating Motor Complex (caused by gastroenteritis).
+Some people may need to undertake a course of antimicrobials once or twice a year if they have autoimmune damage to the Migrating Motor Complex (caused by gastroenteritis).